If the laws of physics don't allow Faster-Than-Light Travel

 brings a little Fridge Logic

-as to why, if a race can built a large craft capable of sustaining itself indefinitely, why bother having it leave the solar system at all?
+as to why, if a race can built a large craft capable of sustaining itself indefinitely, they would bother having it leave the solar system at all?
 There's plenty of room for it to sit in an orbit there for trade and to be near help for emergencies.
 Still, being out far from help on an adventure makes for a good story.

 , if not an outright Planet Spaceship